temporalio/documentation/docs/java-testing-and-debugging.md

 ```

 In addition to writing unit and integration tests, debugging your Workflows is also a very
 valuable testing tool.
-You can debug your workflow code using a debugger provided
+You can debug your Workflow code using a debugger provided
 by your favorite Java IDE.

 Note that when debugging your workflow code, the Temporal Java SDK includes deadlock detection